Launch App

 Advanced FAQ

 Yes, users can deploy their own markets on Templar, which is designed to be fully customizable.
 Our goal is to let the market determine the optimal settings for key variables, allowing the most effective markets to attract the greatest liquidity.
-The full list of configurable market parameters is available here: https://github.com/Templar-Protocol/contract-mvp/blob/main/common/src/market/configuration.rs#L17
+The full list of configurable market parameters are available here.

 Brand FAQ